The Attica Zoological Park is the only zoo in Greece, receiving hundreds of thousands of visitors of all ages, every year, from all over the country.

 The Park is a member of EAZA (European Association of Zoos and Aquaria) and of EAMM (European Association of Marine Mammals) and, as such, conforms to strict guidelines regarding animal husbandry, conservation, education and security.

-In cooperation with ΕΑΖΑ, the Attica Zoological Park actively participates in 29 European Endangered Species Programs (EEPs), and 36 species are monitored and checked through a European Studbook (ΕSB).
-Since early 2004, the Park has been using the International Species Information System (ΙSΙS), where all data from ΕΑΖΑ and WAZA (World Association of Zoos and Aquaria) members are registered.
+In cooperation with ΕΑΖΑ, the Attica Zoological Park actively participates in 41 European Endangered Species Programs (EEPs), and 28 species are monitored and checked through a European Studbook (ΕSB).
+Since early 2004, the Park has been using the Zoological Information Management System (Species360), where all data from ΕΑΖΑ and WAZA (World Association of Zoos and Aquaria) members are registered.
 Through this system we have access to valuable information in areas such as breeding, veterinary care and animal behaviour.

 It is worth noting that AZP is a bright example of a private initiative, as its growth was based on self-sustained efforts, without any state funding.
-Future plans include the opening of “Dinosavropolis”, an evolution of species museum with an emphasis on the Age of the Dinosaurs, as well as “Okeanopolis”, an aquarium of international stature that will make Attica Zoological Park one of the largest thematic park for the protection of biodiversity.
+Future plans include the opening of “Dinosavropolis”, an evolution of species museum with an emphasis on the Age of the Dinosaurs.